-7.2 Paternity Leave
+7.19 Paternity Leave

-7.2.1.
-General Principles and Eligibility
+7.19.1 General Principles and Eligibility

-- Paternity leave, applies to the father of the child (including adoptive fathers), the mother's husband or partner (whether opposite or same sex), or nominated carer. - Sonic Healthcare UK will provide maximum 2 week OPP (Occupational Paternity Pay), Statutory Paternity pay and/or leave to eligible employees around the time of their partner giving birth or the placement of the child for adoption. - All employees regardless of their length of service are entitled to 2 weeks paternity leave at a time when their partner gives birth or adopts a child.
-In addition to the 2 weeks paternity leave employees may be entitled to take up shared parental leave if their partner has returned to work. - Employees with 26 weeks continuous service with Sonic Healthcare UK by the end of the15th week before the baby is due, or the date of adoption, may be entitled to receive Statutory Paternity Pay for this leave. - Employees with 12 months continuous service by the beginning of the week the baby is due, or the date of adoption, will be entitled to full Occupational Paternity Pay. - 7.2.2 To be entitled to a period of paternity leave the employee must also satisfy the following requirements:
+- Paternity leave, applies to the father of the child (including adoptive fathers), the mother's husband or partner (whether opposite or same sex), or nominated carer. - Sonic Healthcare UK will provide maximum 2 week OPP (Occupational Paternity Pay), Statutory Paternity pay and/or leave to eligible employees to be taken within the first 52 weeks of their partner giving birth or the placement of the child for adoption. - All employees regardless of their length of service are entitled to 2 weeks paternity leave.
+In addition to the 2 weeks paternity leave employees may be entitled to take up shared parental leave if their partner has returned to work. - Employees with 26 weeks continuous service with Sonic Healthcare UK by the end of the15th week before the baby is due, or the date of adoption, may be entitled to receive Statutory Paternity Pay for this leave. - Employees with 12 months continuous service by the beginning of the week the baby is due, or the date of adoption, will be entitled to full Occupational Paternity Pay. - 7.19.2 To be entitled to a period of paternity leave the employee must also satisfy the following requirements: - a) They inform their manager in writing at least 28 days before the period of paternity leave begins (or as soon as is reasonably practicable) of the fact that their partner is pregnant and of her expected week of child birth, or the expected date of adoption or, if the birth has already occurred, of the date of the birth

-a) They inform their manager in writing at least 28 days before the period of paternity leave begins (or as soon as is reasonably practicable) of the fact that their partner is pregnant and of her expected week of child birth, or the expected date of adoption or, if the birth has already occurred, of the date of the birth b) Produce, when requested by the Manager, a certificate (MATB1) from a Registered Medical practitioner or a Registered Midwife stating the expected week of child birth, or letter of adoption c) Give their manager at least 28 days' notice, in writing (or as much notice as is reasonably practicable) of the date on which they intend paternity leave to begin and complete the Paternity Leave Application form.
+- b) Produce, when requested by the Manager, a certificate (MATB1) from a Registered Medical practitioner or a Registered Midwife stating the expected week of child birth, or letter of adoption - c) Give their manager at least 28 days' notice, in writing (or as much notice as is reasonably practicable) of the date on which they intend paternity leave to begin and complete the Paternity Leave Application form.